statsig-io/docs/docs/statsig-warehouse-native/features/id-resolution.md

 - Exposing logged out users and analyzing logged-in metrics like revenue or a funnel going from logged-out marketing page landing -> to a logged-in subscription purchase
 - Utilizing one:many relationships, e.g. a single user owns multiple accounts.
 ID resolution lets you aggregate metric from the user's mapped accounts

 ID resolution is a common need in experimentation; generally the responsibility for this mapping is put onto data users or PMs running experiment analysis, which leads to inconsistent results and expensive query logic.
-Using managed ID resolution streamlines the process, making it consistent and performant and allowing all users to point to trusted identity tables.
+Using Advanced ID Resolution streamlines the process, making it consistent and performant and allowing all users to point to trusted identity tables.

 ## The Identity Challenge